- Your Council

 Work is underway on both Stage 2 and 3 of the Schools to Pool active travel route.

 Work on a section of the path running along the edge of Kelly's Flat is due to be complete on Friday 15 December 2023.
-Remaining sections of the Stage 2 active travel route will be largely completed during school holidays between Monday 18 December 2023 and Monday 29 January 2024.
+Remaining sections of the Stage 2 active travel route will be completed by mid-to-late February 2024.

-Crews are currently asphalting sections of the path in Lismore Park and on Lismore Street, and construction will soon begin on a speed table and adjoining footpaths at the intersection of Hedditch Street and Little Street.
-This work is expected to be completed by Friday 8 December.
+Crews have completed asphalting sections of the path in Lismore Park and construction of a speed table and adjoining footpaths at the intersection of Hedditch Street and Little Street.

 Working with you